MaxiCM/android_device_motorola_falcon/README.md

-Universal device configuration for the Moto G (falcon)
+MaxiCM device configuration for the Moto G (falcon)
 ===============================

 Copyright 2016 - The MaxiCM Project